Week 17 Fantasy football rankings, championship week lineup projections from proven model

 Week 17 is the championship matchup in a vast majority of Fantasy football leagues, so it's the biggest week for Fantasy lineup decisions of the year for those who have made it thus far.
 In 2024, the players who had starred all year also showed up in the penultimate week as Joe Burrow, Saquon Barkley, Derrick Henry and Trey McBride were among the stats leaders.
 This year, it's the likes of Josh Allen, Jonathan Taylor and Puka Nacua who have excelled and remain must-starts as Week 17 Fantasy football picks.

 As for your Fantasy football start/sit decisions, targeting players on teams with something to play for that are facing teams out of playoff contention could be the way to go.
 So, the likes of Jaylen Warren, Baker Mayfield, Bucky Irving and Stefon Diggs may find themselves a bit higher in the Week 17 Fantasy football projections than expected.
-Some NFL injuries of note to consider for Fantasy include Lamar Jackson (doubtful, back) and Jordan Love (out concussion/shoulder) on Saturday.
+Some NFL injuries of note to consider for Fantasy include Marvin Harrison Jr. (heel), Chris Olave (back) and Drake London (knee), all of whom are listed as questionable.

 Before setting your Week 17 Fantasy football lineups for championship matchups, be sure to check out the Week 17 Fantasy football rankings from the proven computer model at SportsLine.